wildabeast/appmaker/readme.md

 Long term NudgePad is targeted at creative people who like making things.
 That's 5% of the general population.

-Short term NudgePad is targeted to web savvy, early adopters who have a lot of project idea and want faster and better ways to make them real.
+Short term NudgePad is targeted at web savvy, early adopters who have a lot of project idea and want faster and better ways to make them real.
 That's 5% of the creatives.